tommyettinger/digital/README.md

 possible shuffles of mid-size arrays, and is slower, both of which AlternateRandom solves to some extent.
 If you don't use juniper, then AlternateRandom is a pretty good replacement for `Random`;
-if you do use juniper, then its `AceRandom` or `PasarRandom` generators are similar to or the same as AlternateRandom's algorithm, and offer many more features.
+if you do use juniper, then its `AceRandom` generator is similar to or the same as AlternateRandom's algorithm, and offers many more features.

 ShapeTools provides some predefined mathematical constants for the vertices and faces of 3D polyhedra (currently, just the 5